While most people visit Europe during the summer, there’s something about the crisp air of spring that makes plenty of destinations worth a visit.

 During the spring months, tons of cherry blossoms bloom all over the streets in Zug.
 So much so, that they become blanketed in them, making a stroll through the city an absolute treat and the best way to enjoy them.

 As if that weren’t enough, there are plenty of hiking and biking trails on the outskirts of town.
-Here you’ll get to spot even more of them while also getting to enjoy the picture-perfect nature that surrounds this Swiss gem.
+Here you’ll get to spot even more of them while also getting to enjoy the pristine nature that surrounds this Swiss gem.

 7. Murcia, Spain